SharePoint/sp-dev-docs/docs/sp-add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

 ---
-title: Important aspects of the SharePoint Add-in architecture and development landscape ms.date: 11/01/2017 ms.prod: sharepoint
+title: Important aspects of the SharePoint Add-in architecture and development landscape
+description: The architecture of and the model for SharePoint Add-ins, including add-in hosting and user interface options, deployment system, security system, and lifecycle. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Important aspects of the SharePoint Add-in architecture and development landscape

-Learn about aspects of the architecture of SharePoint Add-ins and the model for SharePoint Add-ins, including the add-in hosting options, user interface options, deployment system, security system, and lifecycle.
+<a name="SPAppModelArch_SPCenteredVsCloudCentered"> </a>
 This article supplements the information in the article [SharePoint Add-ins](sharepoint-add-ins.md).

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

-## SharePoint Add-ins hosting options
-<a name="SPAppModelArch_SPCenteredVsCloudCentered"> </a>

 The SharePoint add-in model provides the following ways to host the components of a SharePoint Add-in: